-- A. Team rankings are based on the win-loss and percentage system in an effort to eliminate the artificial highs and lows inherent in any numeric scoring system.
-Individual counties are free to implement this scoring system or another of their choice. - B. Round one assignments will be random.
-Round two assignments will be based on a power matching system.
+- A. Team rankings are based on the win-loss and percentage system in an effort to eliminate the artificial highs and lows inherent in any numeric scoring system. - B. Round one assignments will be random.
+Round two assignments and beyond will be based on a power matching system. - C. In the event of a tie, the winning team will be determined by the official presider tie breaker ballot. - D. Teams will be ranked by the following order: - 1) First by Win/Loss Record-Determined by the total number of raw points given in the trial.
+For example: - Team "A" has a total of 187 raw points. - Team "B" has a total of 176 raw points. - The winner of the trial is Team "A" with 187 raw points

-- C. In an event of a tie, the winning team will be determined by the official presider tie breaker ballot. - D. Teams will be ranked by the following order: - 1) First by Win/Loss Record- determined by the total number of raw points given in the trial.
-For example: - Team "A" has a total of 187 raw points. - Team "B" has a total of 176 raw points. - The winner of the trial is Team "A" with 187 raw points - 2) Percentage-After the raw points are calculated to determine a winner; the raw points are converted into a percentage to rank the team in their bracket.
+- 2) Percentage-After the raw points are calculated to determine a winner, the raw points are converted into a percentage to rank the team in their bracket.
 Given the example above: - Team "A's" raw points are added to team "B's" raw points to determine the total amount of points given at the trial: